Forest School and outside learning

 Old clothes that parents don’t mind getting muddy

-Wellies (with 2 pairs of socks, or snow boots in cold weather)
+Wellies (with thick, warm socks, or snow boots in cold weather)

 Warm jumper and coat

 Or sun hat and sun cream

 Please wear lots of layers as it is easy to take layers off if necessary.
 The Forest School area tends to be cooler than the playground.